Sightings & Sentinel

 Actions ReportS

 The PWWA uses the PWWA App, a private wildlife sightings app used by PWWA captains, naturalists, and crew members throughout Washington and British Columbia, to record our wildlife sightings and sentinel actions.
-The PWWA App is also utilized by researchers, ferry captains, professional ship pilots, emergency response vessels, the Canadian Coast Guard’s Marine Mammal Desk, and the newly-launched U.S. Coast Guard’s Cetacean Desk.
+The PWWA App is also utilized by researchers, ferry captains, professional ship pilots, emergency response vessels, the Canadian Coast Guard’s Marine Mammal Desk, and the U.S. Coast Guard’s Cetacean Desk.
 Each year, data collected through the PWWA App is compiled into an annual Sightings & Sentinel Actions Report detailing wildlife sightings and sentinel activity in and around the Salish Sea.

-2023 Whale Presence
+2024 Whale Presence

-2023 Sentinel Actions
+2024 Sentinel Actions

-In addition to whale sightings, PWWA members documented 1,246 “sentinel actions” in 2023.
+In addition to whale sightings, PWWA members documented 1,351 “sentinel actions” in 2024, an increase from 1,246 sentinel actions in 2023.
 Sentinel actions are protective interventions performed by professional whale watchers during the course of a wildlife tour.
+Examples of sentinel actions include:

 Stopping, slowing, or diverting other vessels near whales